divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 leader list and helper list.
 The test runner will fetch each container using the given repository, image name, and tag.

-When the container’s entry point executable is run, it SHALL start up an HTTP server listening on port 8080.
+When the container's entry point executable is run, it SHALL start up an HTTP server listening on port 8080.
 In all cases, the container will serve the endpoints described in {{test-api}} (particularly, the subsection or subsections appropriate to its protocol role).
 In the case of a helper or